aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/footnotes/get/_index.md

 weight: 20
 ---

-This REST API allows you to get footnote from a document.
+This REST API retrieves a `Footnote`.

 ## REST API